vietlq/vietlq.github.io/content/post/endianness-detection.md

 ## Closing & Next Post

-From the start to the end we didn't discuss how can we test on Big Endian systems because by default people only have Little Endian iMac/PC/laptop at home or at work.
+From the start to the end we didn't discuss how can we test on Big Endian systems.
+Who said testing was easy, especially when you don't run AIX or Solaris at home?
+So now code can be only tested on Intel chips.
 I will detail the steps to test on Big Endian systems (for FREE!) in the next post.
 Stay tuned!